 27.9.
 Within each thing there exist ten punishers: ignorance, sorrow, inconstancy, greed, injustice, lustfulness, envy, fraud, anger, malice.

 27.10.
 A profound contemplator will see that the ten punishers, of which the preceding conclusion spoke according to Mercury, correspond to the evil order of ten in the Cabala and its leaders, of whom I have proposed nothing in my Cabalistic conclusions, because it is secret.(Farmer, Syncretism in the West, p.
-343).Pico's source in Thesis 27.9 is to Corpus Hermeticum Tractate XIII.7-8.
-(An old translation, not the one I will be using, is at http://www.gnosis.org/library/hermes13.html).
+343).Pico's source, "spoke according to Mercury," is Corpus Hermeticum Tractate XIII.7-12 (https://books.google.com/books?id=OVZP6b9cqLkC&printsec=frontcover&source=gbs_ge_summary_r&cad=0#v=onepage&q&f=false, pp. 50-52).
 It is a dialogue between a student, Tat, and his teacher Hermes Trismegistus:

 Do I have tormenters within me?”Here Hermes lists 12 “torments."
 What Pico has done is to reduce the 12 of the Tractate to 10, so as to correspond to the 10 punishers he has read about in Kabbalah.
 Farmer says this reduction is "forced."
 Yet there is a justification for such a reduction later in the Tractate.
 For Hermes Trismegistus goes on to say: